boazsegev/iodine/README.md

 Also, I don't really understand all the minute details of EventMachine's API, it kept crashing my system every time I reached 1K-2K active connections...
 I'm sure I just don't know how to use EventMachine, but that's just that.

-Besides, you're here - why not take Iodine out for a spin and see for yourself?
+Besides, you're here - why not take iodine out for a spin and see for yourself?

 ## Can I contribute?